 Key features:

-Fuzzing is a technique for giving a computer program invalid or unexpected inputs, and LLMFuzzer is the first open-source fuzzing tool specifically designed for conducting AI fuzzing tests.
+Fuzzing is the process of providing invalid, unexpected, or random data to a computer program.
+LLMFuzzer is the first open-source fuzzing framework created exclusively for conducting AI fuzzing tests.

-While it isn’t actively maintained, internal development teams can still use this free tool to assess LLM APIs.
+Note: LLMFuzzer is no longer actively maintained as of 2024.
+However, internal development teams can still use this free tool to assess LLM APIs.

 Key features: